 |Memory||128 MB DDR|

 |Output Ports||VGA, S-Video|

 This is one of the most powerful AGP graphics cards in the list here.
 Here we have EVGA GeForce 6200 AGP 8X video card that comes with 512 MB DDR2 memory.
-It is an entry level or budget Geforce 6 series graphics card and was quite popular back in older days.
+It is an entry-level or budget Geforce 6 series graphics card and was quite popular back in the older days.

 |EVGA GeForce 6200 512MB DDR2 Specifications|

 This is the most powerful AGP video card in this list.
 Here we have VisionTek Radeon 3450 AGP video card that comes with 512MB DDR2 memory.
 This is a full-sized DirectX 10.1 graphics card that comes with an active cooling solution consisting of heatsink and fan (HSF).
 Radeon 3450 has got 40 stream processors and supports Shader Model 4.1.

 This is an AGP 8X card and comes with both VGA and DVI ports.
 The card has good HD capabilities and can support dual monitors.
 You can play some of the older games on this video card.
 This card should be a great companion for your older PC having an AGP slot.
 The card does require additional power from the PSU through a 4-pin Molex connector.
 It supports Windows XP / Vista /7 operating systems.